czerwonamaupa/Simulacra-and-Simulation/chapters/01-the-precession-of-simulacra.md

 it is difference that constitutes the poetry of the map and the charm of the territory, the magic of the concept and the charm of the real.
-This imaginary of representation, which simultaneously culminates in and is engulfed by the cartographers mad project of the ideal coextensivity of map and territory, disappears in the simulation whose operation is nuclear and genetic, no longer at all specular or discursive.
+This imaginary of representation, which simultaneously culminates in and is engulfed by the cartographer's mad project of the ideal coextensivity of map and territory, disappears in the simulation whose operation is nuclear and genetic, no longer at all specular or discursive.
 It is all of metaphysics that is